Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzContainerService.md

 ## SYNTAX

 ```
-New-AzureRmContainerService [-ResourceGroupName] <String> [-Name] <String>
+New-AzContainerService [-ResourceGroupName] <String> [-Name] <String> [-ContainerService] <PSContainerService>
- [-ContainerService] <PSContainerService> [-AsJob] [-DefaultProfile <IAzureContextContainer>] [-WhatIf]
+ [-AsJob] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
- [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmContainerService** cmdlet creates a container service.
+The **New-AzContainerService** cmdlet creates a container service.
-Specify a container service object that you can create by using the New-AzureRmContainerServiceConfig cmdlet.
+Specify a container service object that you can create by using the New-AzContainerServiceConfig cmdlet.

 ## EXAMPLES

 ### Example 1: Create a container service
 ```
-PS C:\> New-AzureRMResourceGroup -Name "ResourceGroup17" -Location "Australia Southeast" -Force
+PS C:\> New-AzResourceGroup -Name "ResourceGroup17" -Location "Australia Southeast" -Force
-PS C:\> $Container = New-AzureRmContainerServiceConfig -Location "Australia Southeast" -OrchestratorType "DCOS" -MasterDnsPrefix "MasterResourceGroup17" -AdminUsername "AcsLinuxAdmin" -SshPublicKey "<ssh-key>" | Add-AzureRmContainerServiceAgentPoolProfile -Name "AgentPool01" -VmSize "Standard_A1" -DnsPrefix "APResourceGroup17"
+PS C:\> $Container = New-AzContainerServiceConfig -Location "Australia Southeast" -OrchestratorType "DCOS" -MasterDnsPrefix "MasterResourceGroup17" -AdminUsername "AcsLinuxAdmin" -SshPublicKey "<ssh-key>" | Add-AzContainerServiceAgentPoolProfile -Name "AgentPool01" -VmSize "Standard_A1" -DnsPrefix "APResourceGroup17"
-PS C:\> New-AzureRmContainerService -ResourceGroupName "ResourceGroup17" -Name "CSResourceGroup17" -ContainerService $Container
+PS C:\> New-AzContainerService -ResourceGroupName "ResourceGroup17" -Name "CSResourceGroup17" -ContainerService $Container
 ```

 The first command creates a resource group named ResourceGroup17 at the specified location.
-For more information, see the New-AzureRmResourceGroup cmdlet.
+For more information, see the New-AzResourceGroup cmdlet.
 The second command creates a container, and then stores it in the $Container variable.
-For more information, see the New-AzureRmContainerServiceConfig cmdlet.
+For more information, see the New-AzContainerServiceConfig cmdlet.
 The final command creates a container service for the container stored in $Container.
 The service is named csResourceGroup17.